May 13-14 • Fairmont Royal York • Toronto

 Overview of Regulatory Environment for Payments

-This session would provide a comprehensive look at the key regulatory bodies overseeing the payments industry in Canada, their roles, and how they interact with the financial ecosystem.
+This session will provide a comprehensive look at the key regulatory bodies overseeing the payments industry in Canada, their roles, and how they interact with the financial ecosystem.

 9:35am